 Are you sleeping in a motel or developed campground most nights, or will you be wild camping for several nights in a row?
 Taking plenty of leisurely breaks, or pushing through long days and even some nights?
-These factors make a huge difference in the electronics and charging methods you’ll need.
+What will you be charging, how much do you use it, and how much power does it need?
+These factors all make a big difference in the electronics and charging methods you’ll need.

 Motels are easiest, obviously.
 Just plug stuff in overnight while you sleep.
 You’ll likely want a multi-port wall charger and a couple cables and you’re good to go.
 A small power bank for backup wouldn’t hurt.

 RV parks are a great budget-friendly option when you want to stay in town.
 They don’t always allow tent campers, but in my experience showing up on a bike makes them less likely to turn you away.
 They generally have electricity somewhere, and possibly even at your site.

 Developed campgrounds usually have power, but probably not at your site.
 You might need to leave stuff charging in the bathroom or near some other power source.
 If you’re worried about leaving a phone or other valuable device unattended, plug in a power bank and then use that to charge other devices later.
 It helps to have a multi-port quick charging plug and cables so you can charge stuff quickly before bed.

 Wild camping – setting up in the middle of nowhere, often on National Forest or BLM land if you’re in the US – is a great way to deplete your power reserves while enjoying peace and quiet.
 You’ll want a healthy supply of power banks, and if your route includes some lunch or grocery stops, a multi-port quick charging wall plug and cables so you can top up efficiently while you eat.